SEIR-7-06/react-todo-lesson/README.md

 ## Setup

-Navigate to the proper directory where you keep your code activities and create a a new React App with
+Navigate to the proper directory where you keep your code activities and create a new React App with

 ```bash
 npx create-react-app react-todo